 Early History of the Barfeart family

 This web page shows only a small excerpt of our Barfeart research.
-Another 259 words (18 lines of text) covering the years 1180, 1400, 1655, 1688, 1685 and 1686 are included under the topic Early Barfeart History in all our PDF Extended History products and printed products wherever possible.
+Another 129 words (9 lines of text) covering the years 1180, 1400, 1655, 1688, 1685 and 1686 are included under the topic Early Barfeart History in all our PDF Extended History products and printed products wherever possible.

 Barfeart Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Barfeart were recorded, including Barefoot, Barfoot, Barfitt, Barfit, Barford, Barefield, Barefred, Barefoote and many more.

 Early Notables of the Barfeart family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Barfeart Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Barfeart Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Barfeart family to Ireland
+Migration of the Barfeart family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Barfeart arrived in North America very early: James Barefoot who settled in Maryland in 1634; Thomas in Virginia in 1635; followed by another Thomas in Virginia in 1650; John in Virginia in 1634; Elizabeth settled in Maryland in 1743.